ladjs/lad/Readme.md

 * Complex find, search, or querying in general
 * Less indentation = more readable code
 * No more callbacks = more readable code
-* Less indentation = code wrapping to 80 characters is easy
+* Less indentation = code wrapping to 80 or 100 (recommended) characters is easy

 ### Front-end with jQuery + Bootstrap